Snort, Sniffle, Sneeze, & Cough, Cough, Cough - What to do?!

 To help treat your child's fever:

 A fever is part of the immune system's inflammatory response.
 That does not mean that treating a fever will prevent the immune system from working.
-If a child has a temperature of 99 or 100 and is running around and playful - then it may be appropriate to observe without giving medicine.
+If a child has a fever and is running around and playful - then it may be appropriate to observe without giving medicine (do encurage hydration!).
 But if that child is in pain, tired, or achy, treating their fever (even if "low grade") may help them sleep better and stay hydrated which will lead to a faster recovery.
 Do not exceed the max daily dosing of these medicine.

 Acetaminophen or Ibuprofen